Singer/Songwriter Lindsey Kappa adds music engineering to her skills

 “We did one track,” says Lindsey, “and [the engineer] loved my vocals…he ended up showing the client who is in charge of the project, and they loved my vocals as well.
 So they are going to have me sing on pretty much on the entire piece.”

-As Lindsey finishes her Recording Connection apprenticeship, she’s not forgotten her dream of making it as a singer, but rather, she feels more prepared for her career than ever before.
+As Lindsey finishes her Recording Connection externship, she’s not forgotten her dream of making it as a singer, but rather, she feels more prepared for her career than ever before.
 Singing is my huge passion,” she says.
 “Out of everything, singing is my top…The biggest thing that I want out of music, just in the music industry in general, is I would love to not only sing professionally but be able to go out there and say, ‘Hey, I can engineer my own stuff.’”

 Now, whether she’s in front of the mic or behind the board, Lindsey Kappa is comfortable in both places.
 That’s a great place to be.